ValterSantosMatos/grunt-static-cache-buster/README.md

 # grunt-static-cache-buster

-> Cache busts files and updates their references
+> Cache busts static files and updates their references

 ## Getting Started
 This plugin requires Grunt.